alexweber/linter-yaml-lint/README.md

 $ ls -al /path/to/rvm/gems/ruby-x.y.z/wrappers
 ```

-If `scss-lint` isn't in there, generate the wrappers:
+If `yaml-lint` isn't in there, generate the wrappers:

 ```bash
 $ rvm wrapper current
 ```

-Then in `linter-scss-lint` set `executablePath` to `/path/to/rvm/gems/ruby-x.y.z/wrappers/scss-lint`
+Then in `linter-yaml-lint` set `executablePath` to `/path/to/rvm/gems/ruby-x.y.z/wrappers/yaml-lint`

 ### Contributing